 Speaking of added pressure, activities like running, box jumps, burpee jumps, double unders all significantly increase the downward pressure into your already-taxed pelvic floor.
 Consider slowly regressing the intensity of these activities to lessen the risks of incontinence postpartum.

 Lastly, it is vital for your & your baby’s wellbeing to avoid activities which may result in a fall or traumatic injury.
 This includes: handstands, rope climbs, muscle ups, & ultimately any activity in which you question its safety.

 Third Trimester Considerations

-While most exercise modifications happen in the second trimester, the largest changes in the 3rd and final trimester both in the (A) weights you lift and (B) range of motion you lift through.
-Using the deadlift as an example, as your baby bump grows it may become increasingly difficult to perform this movement with a narrow stance.
-Because of this, many women will adopt a sumo stance – positioning the feet wider to move the legs out of the way of the belly.
+While most exercise modifications happen in the second trimester, the largest changes in the 3rd and final trimester.
+These include both in the (A) weights you lift and (B) range of motion you lift through.
+Using the deadlift as an example, as your baby bump grows, it may become increasingly difficult to perform this movement with a narrow stance.
+Because of this, many women will adopt a sumo stance.
+This includes positioning the feet wider to move the legs out of the way of the belly.
 (See below image.)
-The squat is another example: you may have difficulty getting to or out of a full-depth squat and may choose to squat to a box or med ball.
+The squat is another example.
+You may have difficulty getting to or out of a full-depth squat.
+A simple substitution is squatting to a box or med ball.

 What If I Have More Questions?